Having fun doesn’t have to cost a fortune!

 The question is… are you willing to try something new?
 In this case, something new would be a money free weekend or maybe a no spend month.

 There are so many free fun things to do available to us, but we opt to spend money because that is the natural society habit.
-Whatever your reason for finding fun things to do with no money, you are in the right place.
+Whatever your reason for finding fun things to do that don’t cost money, you are in the right place.

 We are going to cover an extensive list of things to do instead of spending money.